benfrick/docs-portfolio/src/doc/commerce/checkout/api_checkout.md

 ### Step 2: Retrieve Checkout Submit Job

-After calling the Request Checkout Submit endpoint and receiving a HTTP 202 response, you can call this endpoint using the same checkout ID to check the status of your job.
+After calling the [Request Checkout Submit](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api#checkout-request-a-checkout-submit-put-1){:target="blank"} endpoint and receiving a HTTP 202 response, execute a request to the [Retrieve Checkout Submit Job](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api#checkout-retrieve-checkout-submit-job-get-1){:target="blank"}using the same checkout ID to check the status of your job.

 To know if the job is done, check the value of the **status** field in the response body as follows: